Abnormal uterine bleeding: Causes and mechanisms

+Postmenopausal group includes all persons with a uterus that have stopped menstruation for more than one year or 12 consecutive months.
+Declining ovulatory function or menopause, is the most common cause of abnormal bleeding.
+Menstrual bleeding becomes gradually less frequent and lighter until it completely stops.
+Uterine cell wall thinning and overgrowth as well as cancer are common causes for abnormal uterine bleeding concern.

+The mechanisms, or reasons, that each of the PALM COEIN abnormalities cause uterine bleeding is not well understood, but the table below includes some scientific hypothesis and observations that give a strong indication of what may be happening.

+For more in-depth information about each of these causes, click on the links in the table below.

 Diagnosis

-Diagnosis of AUB starts with a medical history and physical examination.
+Diagnosis of abnormal uterine bleeding starts with a medical history and physical examination.
 Normal menstrual bleeding patterns vary from woman to woman, so the medical history covers specific details about the woman's individual menstrual bleeding pattern, such as its predictability, length, volume, and whether she experiences cramps or other pain.
 The healthcare provider will also check to see whether she or any family members have any potentially related health conditions, and whether she is taking medication that might increase or decrease menstrual bleeding, such as herbal supplements, hormonal contraceptives, over-the-counter drugs such as aspirin, or blood thinners.

 Medical tests include a blood test, to see whether the abnormal bleeding has caused anemia, and a pelvic ultrasound, to see whether the abnormal bleeding is caused by a structural problem, such as a uterine fibroid.
 Ultrasound is specifically recommended in those over the age of 35 or those in whom bleeding continues despite initial treatment.
 Laboratory assessment of thyroid stimulating hormone (TSH), pregnancy, and chlamydia is also recommended.

-More extensive testing might include an MRI and endometrial sampling.
+More extensive testing might include magnetic resonance imaging and endometrial sampling.
 Endometrial sampling is recommended in those over the age of 45 who do not improve with treatment and in those with intermenstrual bleeding that persists.
 The PALM-COEIN system may be used to classify the uterine bleeding.

 Management

 Treatment depends on the underlying cause.
-Options may include hormonal birth control, gonadotropin-releasing hormone (GnRH) agonists, tranexamic acid, NSAIDs, and surgery such as endometrial ablation or hysterectomy.
+Options may include hormonal birth control, gonadotropin-releasing hormone (GnRH) agonists, tranexamic acid, nonsteroidal anti-inflammatory drugs, and surgery such as endometrial ablation or hysterectomy.
 Polyps, adenomyosis, and cancer are generally treated by surgery.
 Iron supplementation may be needed.
-Dysfunctional Uterine Bleeding symptoms like mid cycle bleeding, late cycle bleeding and irregular periods were taken care off by Ovoutoline Forte tablet a marketed herbal formulation of Emami Limited, in Dysfunctional Uterine Bleeding (DUB).

 Terminology

 The terminology "dysfunctional uterine bleeding" is no longer recommended.
 Historically dysfunctional uterine bleeding meant there was no structural or systemic problems present.
-In AUB underlying causes may be present.
+In abnormal uterine bleeding underlying causes may be present.

 Epidemiology

-About one-third of all medical appointments with gynecologists involve AUB, with the proportion rising to 70% in the years around menopause.
+About one-third of all medical appointments with gynecologists involve abnormal uterine bleeding, with the proportion rising to 70% in the years around menopause.